truenas/middleware/docs/userguide/index.rst

 This service should only be configured if the Windows network's domain controller is running NT4.
 If it is not, you should configure Active Directory instead.

-Figure 9.4a shows the configuration screen that appears when you click Services → Directory Services → NT4.
+Figure 9.4a shows the configuration screen that appears when you click :menuselection:`Directory Services --> NT4`.
 These options are summarized in Table 9.4a.

-After configuring the NT4 service, start it in Services → Control Services → Directory Services.
+After configuring the NT4 service, start it in :menuselection:`Services --> Control Services --> Directory Services`.

 **Figure 9.4a: NT4 Configuration Options**